sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xsel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Command line clipboard and X selection tool
+Short desc    : Command line clipboard and X selection tool
 URL          : http://www.vergenet.net/~conrad/software/xsel/
-Лицензия     : MIT
+License      : MIT
-Описание     : XSel is a command line or script utility, similar to xclip, that can copy the
+Descript     : XSel is a command line or script utility, similar to xclip, that can copy the
              : primary and secondary X selection, or any highlighted text, to or from a file,
              : stdin or stdout.
 It can also append to and delete the clipboard or buffer that
              : you would paste with the middle mouse button.